 In order to attend your classes fruitfully, the university offers a six-month course to learn the third language required by the program.

 In order to get admission you need a degree in design, architecture, landscape architecture, urbanism or a degree of an academy of arts.
-Candidates with other degrees need at least to have acquired 10 ECTS credits in the following fields: Design, Architecture and Spatial Planning, Landscape architecture or Interior Design.The ranking lists will be published by 4 August 2017.
+Candidates with other degrees need at least to have acquired 10 ECTS credits in the following fields: Design, Architecture and Spatial Planning, Landscape architecture or Interior Design.More details can be found in the Study Manifesto.

 Photography: Stefania Zanetti, Andrea Dieck | Illustration: Insa Keilbach, Giulia Bencini | Info-graphic: Kris Krois